 About the lab

 One operator directing a roster of codified AI implementers.
 Mastery-tier execution at boutique-agency prices.
-The lab is the output of decade-plus practice hitting a forcing function: cross-disciplinary marketing engineering needs operators who carry code, copy, sales psychology, CRO, UX, and agentic systems engineering at depth, and that profile is rare at any price.
+Built on 18 years in marketing and web, with current work spanning code, copy, sales psychology, CRO, UX, and agentic systems engineering.

 Decades, named